 - Aaron Copland’s Fanfare for the Common Man premiered, played by the Cincinnati Symphony Orchestra (1943)

-- The Church of England ordained first female priests (1994)
+- 25 years ago, the Church of England ordained its first female priests (1994)

-- The Czech Republic, Hungary and Poland join NATO (1999)
+- The Czech Republic, Hungary and Poland joined NATO (1999)

 - The U.N.
 Security Council approved a U.S.-sponsored resolution endorsing a Palestinian state for the first time (2002)